elaraproject/elara-labs/research-docs/engineering/Solar mirror engineering.md

 E(\theta) = \dfrac{2\lambda}{\pi D} \dfrac{J_1[(\pi D/\lambda)\sin \theta]}{\sin \theta}
 $$

 Where $J_1(\theta)$ is a [Bessel function of the 1st kind](https://en.wikipedia.org/wiki/Bessel_function#Bessel_functions_of_the_first_kind:_J%CE%B1), $D$ is the diameter of the mirror, and of course $\lambda$ is the wavelength.
-This is an idealized solution that doesn't account for the non-idealized reflectivity of the mirror, or scattering effects due to the (albeit small) protrusions of the gimbal-mounted output coupler and light inlet of the transmitter satellite, see [[sun-facing design.excalidraw]].
+This is an idealized solution that doesn't account for the non-idealized reflectivity of the mirror, or scattering effects due to the (albeit small) protrusions of the gimbal-mounted output coupler and light inlet of the transmitter satellite, see [[sun-facing design.excalidraw.svg]].
 It also doesn't account for the material properties of the mirror, which plays an essential role in how the mirror reflects (and scatters) light.
 [This photonics paper](https://www.mdpi.com/2304-6732/10/7/848) works out the physics for a better theoretical model.

 However, to incoporate all the effects, analytical techniques will be limited, and we must use numerical simulations to solve the Helmholtz equation on a computer.
 This is especially difficult when we are working with actual CAD models rather than idealized mathematical models, where it is impossible calculate an exact solution by hand; analytical solutions are better-purposed as a way to sanity-check our numerical solutions.